Previously known as "Southern California/Southern Nevada/Southwest Utah and Hawaii" this Caravan Section had rebranded itself as "Southwest"

 Tony’s Wife, Paula Megowan, was recommissioned as the Organizing Team’s Chief Financial Officer.
 Paula was CFO for the 2014 and 2009 Caravans.
-Commander Megowan, an accountant by trade, will manage all fiscal affairs of the Section.
+Mrs. Megowan, an accountant by trade, will manage all fiscal affairs of the Section.
 Ten years of experience in Caravan money management, will be a significant help to the Team.
-Commander Megowan will also set-up and manage the Caravan Section’s registration operation during Departure activities in August of 2019.
+Paula will also set-up and manage the Caravan Section’s registration operation during Departure activities in August of 2019.
 Paula is a "Caravan Commander" and has a seat on the SW Section Organizing Team.

 In late July, Capt.
 Megowan appointed Doug Rosa to the Organizing Team.
 Commander Rosa, who is also the President of Color Country Corvettes in Southwestern Utah, will organize the Section’s activities in southern Utah and will also direct efforts towards staging an evening event on the second overnight of the trip in St. George.